 All prices are correct at the time of writing.
 Prices, stock and deals are subject to change without notice.

 We think that this ADMI Gaming PC takes the video editing crown here.
-And that's due to its outstanding configuration and well-balanced but powerful components.
-While the Corsair case is typically solid and well-designed, it is a large tower - so be prepared to make a bit more room for this editing beast.
-The CPU is an Intel i7, so its mid-range but easily powerful enough for editing applications.
-It’s joined by a ridiculously good 64GB of DDR 4 RAM - which means you’ll avoid those moments when your editing hits a memory bottleneck.
+That's due to its outstanding configuration and well-balanced but powerful components.
+While the Lian Li case is typically solid and well-designed, it is a large tower - so be prepared to make a bit more room for this editing beast.
+The CPU is a Ryzen 7600X, so it's mid-high range but easily powerful enough for editing applications.
+It’s joined by a ridiculously good 32GB of DDR5 RAM - which means you’ll avoid those moments when your editing hits a memory bottleneck.

-But the joint stars of this spec for us are the Nvidia RTX 4080 graphics card and liquid cooling for the CPU.
+But the joint stars of this spec for us are the Nvidia RTX 4070 Super graphics card and Lian Li case.
 Firstly, you have an editing PC that will have top graphics performance for any advanced effects and more - thanks to the Adobe-friendly CUDA cores inside.
-But then you have the advantage of liquid cooling to keep that CPU at optimal temperatures while you render all of those effects in 4K and more.
+But then you have the advantage of a well-ventilated and designed case with plenty of fans to keep that CPU at optimal temperatures while you render all of those effects in 4K and more.
 It’s a high-end yet reasonably-priced editing PC with some excellent standout features.

 Pros

-• High-end Intel 13700KF CPU delivers outstanding performance for running a range of editing applications at once
+- High-end AMD Ryzen 7600X CPU delivers outstanding performance for running a range of editing applications at once

-• The Nvidia RTX 4080 16GB GPU is ideal high-power option for editors who need CUDA cores for Adobe Premiere
+- The Nvidia RTX 4070 Super GPU is an ideal high-power option for editors who need CUDA cores for Adobe Premiere

 Cons